BUGProtectionAssociation/bugprotectionassociation.github.io/README.md

 +++
 I konw you are interesting in bugs.
 So join us!

-The light tomorrow is waiting us!
+The bright future is waiting us!
 ## Just now!

 We believe you could make a right choice, not that?